 Interest Rate and Origination Fee

 The Department of Education charges an "Origination fee" on all Direct Subsidized Loans and Direct Unsubsidized Loans.
 The loan fee is a percentage of the loan amount and is proportionately deducted from each loan disbursement.
-See the Federal Student Aid website for the current loan fee percentages.
+See the Federal Student Aid Loan Fees for the current percentages.

 How to Apply